 Most people worry about money, to some degree or another.
 So spending hundreds OR thousands of dollars on a trip. and then wondering if everything will go as planned, can bring on anxiety.

-Before booking, make a budget breaking down every expense of the trip.
+Before booking, make a budget.
+Break down every expense of the trip.
 Travel requires planning and making a budget is just one of the steps.
 Sit down and consider how much cost you will have in food, lodging, tours, etc. Probably the most important factor in pre-trip anxiety with money is “don’t spend more than you can afford.”
 Never book a trip on credit card thinking you’ll just worry about it when you get home.
 You will definitely need a vacation from your vacation if you bring debt home!

 Planes, trains, and automobiles

 Probably the #1 cause of travel stress is missed flight connections or cancellations and delays.
-Many times in these instances travelers will begin queuing at customer service desk.
+Many times in these instances travelers will begin queuing at the customer service desk.
 While you may want to hop in line, I’d also phone the airline’s customer service number while you wait.
 If you have the app on your phone, you can easily search the next available flight so you’ll know what to press for.
 You may also want to make a quick search of Kayak or another distributor to see if the airline can accommodate you on another airline’s flight (This won’t work for budget carriers like Southwest).

 Try to remember that changes can happen and they are out of your control.
 If you have clothes packed in your carry-on and have budgeted for extra meals, there really is nothing to worry about!
 This is also an instance where travel insurance that covers trip delays can give you extra peace of mind.
 Just remember to save all your receipts.